infinilabs/coco-server/README.md

 Coco is a unified search platform that connects all your enterprise applications and data—Google Workspace, Dropbox, Confluent Wiki, GitHub, and more—into a single, powerful search interface.
 This repository contains the **Coco App**, built for both **desktop and mobile**.
 The app allows users to search and interact with their enterprise data across platforms.

-> **Note**: Backend services, including data indexing and search functionality, are handled in a separate repository.

 ## Vision